Configuration Spaces of Manifolds with Boundary: Construction of propagators

-This propagator was constructed by considering a global angular form of the previous bundle, pulling it back to a tubular neighborhood of the boundary inside $\FM_{n}(\underline{2})$, multiplying it by a bump function, and then extending it by zero outside of the tubular neighborhood (see~\cite[Proposition~7]{CamposWillwacher2016}).
-Moreover, it can be chosen so that it belongs to the subalgebra $\Omega^{*}_{\triv}(\FM_{M}(\underline{2})) \subset \OmPA^{*}(\FM_{M}(\underline{2}))$ of ``trivial'' PA forms (see~\cite[Appendix~C]{CamposWillwacher2016}), which implies that it can be integrated along the fibers of the canonical projections $p_{V}$.
+This propagator was constructed in several steps (see~\cite[Proposition~7]{CamposWillwacher2016} for the details).
+We first consider a global angular form of the bundle $\p \FM_M(\underline{2}) \to M$.
+We then pull it back to a tubular neighborhood of the boundary $\p \FM_M(\underline{2}) \subset \FM_{M}(\underline{2})$.
+We then multiply it by a bump function, and finally we extend it by zero outside of the tubular neighborhood Moreover, it can be chosen so that it belongs to the subalgebra $\Omega^{*}_{\triv}(\FM_{M}(\underline{2})) \subset \OmPA^{*}(\FM_{M}(\underline{2}))$ of ``trivial'' PA forms~\cite[Appendix~C]{CamposWillwacher2016}.
+This implies that it can be integrated along the fibers of the canonical projections $p_{V}$.

 In more detail, let us fix representatives of the cohomology, i.e., a quasi-isomorphism $\iota : H(M)\to \OmPA(M)$.
-This choice also fixes a representative of the diagonal
+Let $(\gamma_i)$ be representatives of some basis of $H(M)$.
+Let also $(\gamma_i^*)$ be the corresponding dual basis.
+Note that this fits into the framework of Lemma~\ref{lem:abc} (where there are no $\alpha_{i}$, $\beta_i$ because $\partial M = \varnothing$).
+This choice fixes a representative of the diagonal:

+As a convention, we will often write $x$ for the coordinate of the first $M$ and $y$ for the coordinate of the second $M$, so that e.g., the form $\Delta$ can be written as $\Delta(x,y)$.